rust-lang/rust/text/0000-macros-1.1.md

 ### `rustc-macro` crates

-Like the executable, staticlib, and cdylib crate types, the `rustc-macro` crate type is intended to be a final product.
+Like the rlib and dylib crate types, the `rustc-macro` crate type is intended to be an intermediate product.
 What it *actually* produces is not specified, but if a `-L` path is provided to it then the compiler will recognize the output artifacts as a macro and it can be loaded for a program.

 Initially if a crate is compiled with the `rustc-macro` crate type (and possibly others) it will forbid exporting any items in the crate other than those